We will invite you to belong.

 We really mean that.

-What create lots of spaces for folks to find ways of belonging that fit, ways to connect and develop friendships, trust, and affection.
+We create lots of spaces for folks to find ways to belonging, connect, and develop friendships.

 If you are comfortable belonging in a public way, come on Sunday mornings.
 Listen and observe.
 If you like staying anonymous, that’s okay with us.